youtube/youtube-chat-for-minecraft/README.md

 *  Broadcasts live chat messages to multiple clients from a single network connection
-*  Provides author details (channelId, displayName, isChatModerator, isChatOwner isChatSponser, profileImageUrl) and SuperChat details
+*  Provides author details (channelId, displayName, isChatModerator, isChatOwner isChatSponsor, profileImageUrl) and SuperChat details
 *  In-game configuration

 ## Workspace setup

 Clone this repository, and open a terminal to the root directory.
-Navigate to [http://files.minecraftforge.net](http://files.minecraftforge.net) and pick the latest or recommened MDK version.
+Navigate to [http://files.minecraftforge.net](http://files.minecraftforge.net) and pick the latest or recommended MDK version.
 Update the mdkVersion definition in setup.gradle, then run the installMdk task:

   ```